trailofbits/cb-multios/cqe-challenges/CROMU_00032/README.md

 	bit 7 - Full frame or individual pixels
 		0 - Full frame redraws the entire frame.
 This requires that a frame have height*width pixels.
-		1 - Incremental pixels takes the previous frame and applies the changes to it. bit 6 - 0 based cgc_index or x, y coords
+		1 - Incremental pixels takes the previous frame and applies the changes to it. bit 6 - 0 based index or x, y coords
-		0 - If 0 based then the cgc_index is between 0 and height * width.
+		0 - If 0 based then the index is between 0 and height * width.
 If it is a full frame then this is irrelavant 1 - If x, y then the origin is the bottom left to ensure only positive coordinates bits 5-3
 		Pixel dictionary